 Canon M50 vs Leica M10-R

 The Canon EOS M50 and the Leica M10-R are two digital cameras that were announced, respectively, in February 2018 and July 2020.
-The M50 is a mirrorless interchangeable lens camera, while the M10-R is a rangefinder-style mirrorless.
+The M50 is a mirrorless interchangeable lens camera, while the M10-R is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (M50) and a full frame (M10-R) sensor.
 The Canon has a resolution of 24 megapixels, whereas the Leica provides 40.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.